-There are commercial box turtle diets available that are marketed as nutritionally complete but you should be wary of formulated reptile diets as a long-term diet.
+There are commercial box turtle diets available that are marketed as nutritionally complete, but you should also supplement them with a variety of fresh foods.

 Vitamin and Mineral Supplements for Box Turtles

-This is a somewhat controversial area and the need for vitamins and supplements depends on the diet and housing (outdoors versus indoors).
-However, it is probably wise to dust the turtle food with a well balanced reptile calcium and multivitamin supplement at least a couple of times a week.
-Turtles kept outdoors under natural sunlight will produce their own vitamin D3 and won't need this vitamin supplemented but calcium is still beneficial in order to prevent metabolic bone disease if you are not providing a well-rounded diet.
+The need for adding vitamins and supplements depends on the diet and housing (outdoors versus indoors).
+However, it is probably wise to dust the turtle food with a well-balanced reptile calcium and multivitamin supplement at least a couple of times a week.
+Turtles kept outdoors under natural sunlight will produce their own Vitamin D3 and won't need this vitamin supplement, but calcium is still beneficial in order to prevent metabolic bone disease if you are not providing a well-rounded diet.